Introduction

 Key holdings:

-- SBI was directed to submit all details of electoral bonds purchased from 12 April 2019 to the Election Commission, which was to publish them by 13 March 2024.
+• SBI was directed to submit all details of electoral bonds purchased from 12 April 2019 to the Election Commission, which published the full data on 21 March 2024.

 Significance: One of the most consequential judgments on electoral transparency.
 Reasserted voters' right to information as a pre-decisional right essential to democratic participation.